reuters-graphics/bluprint/README.md

 }
 ```

-## Parts
+## 📦 Parts

 Sometimes it's handy to use just _a part_ of your bluprint.
-For example, you might want to update a few files in a project already underway to sync up with an update added to the bluprint.
+For example, you might want to update a few files in a project to sync up with changes added to the bluprint.

-Parts makes it possible.
+Parts make it possible to give your users the option to overwrite some files in a project scaffolded out with your bluprint.
 Just add a `parts` object to your `.bluprintrc`.
-The keys should be the names of your parts, and the values, arrays of glob strings matching files in your project.
+The keys should be the names of your parts.
+The values should arrays of glob strings matching the files in your project that belong to each part.

 ```json
 {